madjugglers/pattern-book/03_four_person_patterns.md

 The feeder, A, throws to the end, middle, end, middle and then repeats, passing in 2-count.
  That's called a wind-shield wiper field (as opposed to a typewriter feed that only goes in one direction).
 Each weaver, (B,C,D), passes in their current position and then moves to the next position.
 For the standard weave, the three movers pass in a 6-count, moving back on the ends and forward in the middle in a figure eight pattern.
 Beginners have a tendency to move well side-to-side but not so well backwards and forwards;  think of the pattern more like a bowtie than a figure 8 if that's a problem.
+Notice also that it's a 12-beat cycle for everyone to get back to the same positions, but the passing cycle takes on 3 beats, as the table above shows.

 ![](./media/image5.png){width=80%}